Bull market in precious metals and their miners continues in good health

 IEF is the iShares 7-10 years Treasury bond ETF.
 More about it here.

-Thus, TLT tracks longer-term US bonds, whereas TLT tracks middle-term US bonds.
+Thus, TLT tracks longer-term US bonds, whereas IEF tracks middle-term US bonds.
 A bull market in bonds entails lower interest rates.
 A bear market in bonds represents higher interest rates.

 A) Market situation if one is to appraise secondary reactions not bound by the three weeks and 1/3 retracement dogma.

 The primary trend was signaled as bearish on October 5th, 2020, as was explained in-depth here.

 On 5/25/2021, IEF broke up above its 4/22/2021 secondary reaction closing highs unconfirmed by TLT.
 The awaited confirmation came on 6/8/2021 when TLT broke topside its 4/22/2021 secondary reaction highs and, hence, a primary bull market was signaled.